-For those students who have internet access issues, downtown Goldsboro, the Maxwell Center, the parking lots of any Wayne County Public Library (Goldsboro, Mount Olive, Fremont, and Pikeville, 7 a.m.-9 p.m.) and Wayne County Public Schools are options.
+For those students who have internet access issues, Bison Wi-Fi now features a “drive-in” capacity that provides a strong signal in several campus parking lots.
+Free Wi-Fi access is also available in downtown Goldsboro, the Maxwell Center, the parking lots of any Wayne County Public Library (Goldsboro, Mount Olive, Fremont, and Pikeville, 7 a.m.-9 p.m.) and Wayne County Public Schools are options.
 United Way of Wayne County has compiled a list that includes other spots across the county.
 The NC Department of Information Technology provides lists of public Wi-Fi access locations and new and existing free or affordable service offerings from vendors across the state.
 Remember to follow the rules of social distancing when working at hot spot locations.

 Wayne Community College is committed to providing a safe and healthy environment for all of the students, employees, and members of the public who use its facilities, whether we are faced with seasonal influenza or a new infectious disease like COVID-19.

-The college is taking steps to help the campus community avoid illness, including
+The college is taking steps to help the campus and community avoid illness, including

-- Moving to alternative instructional methods, mostly online and based in Moodle, from March 23 through the remainder of the Spring 2020 semester.
+- Employing alternative instructional methods, mostly online and based in Moodle.

 - College services will be provided under conditions that exercise all precautions.
 The college’s library and open computer lab will continue to offer services while maintaining social distancing standards and appropriate sanitation practices.
 College departments such as Admissions and Records, Financial Aid, Counseling, Student Activities, the Foundation, and the bookstore will also be open under the same conditions.
 The Academic Skills Center is available for online tutoring only.
 Placement tests will be provided for Allied Health program admissions only; all general placement testing is suspended for the foreseeable future.